wechuli/sql-for-data-science/t-sql/notes.md

 - A search condition is composed of one or more predicates.
 - Predicates include conditional operators (such as =, >, and <), IN, LIKE, and NOT.
 - You can use AND and OR to combine predicates based on Boolean logic.

+## Joins

+ - inner joins - return only rows where a match is found in both input tables
+ - outer joins
+ - cross joins
+ - self joins

+ combine rows from multiple tables by specifying matching criteria, usually based on primary key- foreign key relationships